 “Yes, of course.
 Thank you.”
 She clutched the padded canvas to her chest, too shy to slip it on—even over her clothes—in front of a man.
 “I shall meet you in the dining room.”

-“Good luck!”
-He waved, and then disappeared down the swaying corridor.
+“Good luck!” he said, and then disappeared down the swaying corridor.

 The electric lights flickered again.
 She prayed the ship would not go dark.
 It would make rescue so much harder.
 How would a relief vessel spot them at night, in the blackness?
 How could she swim to shore if she could not tell what was land and what was sea?